gaissmai/bart/README.md

-    Since the conversion of a prefix into the normalized form is quite time-consuming relative to the other functions of the library, all prefixes must already be provided in normalized form as input parameters.
+    Since the conversion of a prefix into the normalized form is quite time-consuming relative to the other functions of the library, all prefixes must be provided in normalized form as input parameters.
 If this is not the case, the behavior is undefined.

+    All returned prefixes are also always in normalized form.

   func (t *Table[V]) Insert(pfx netip.Prefix, val V)
   func (t *Table[V]) Delete(pfx netip.Prefix)